- Our Work

 Indoor Residual Spraying for Malaria Control: Implement ‘best practice’, environmentally-compliant IRS operations to reduce malaria transmission in selected malaria zones and districts of Oromia.
 Conduct comprehensive entomological surveillance to monitor the biological and physiological impact of IRS on malaria vectors.

-Sustaining Malaria Reduction Interventions in Oromia Region of Ethiopia: Procure and distribute LLINS, ACTs and other anti-malarial drugs, as well as RDTs to health facilities and households in Oromia.
+Sustaining Malaria Reduction Interventions in Ethiopia: Procure and distribute LLINS, ACTs and other anti-malarial drugs, as well as RDTs to health facilities and households nationally.

-Integrated Family Health Program: Provide support in case management supervision and epidemic surveillance.
+Integrated Family Health Project (IFHP): Provide support in case management supervision and epidemic surveillance at the community level.

 Malaria Laboratory Diagnosis and Monitoring (MLDM): Strengthen malaria laboratory diagnosis.
 Implement operational research to assess the therapeutic efficacy of and adherence to anti-malarial drugs.